We live busy, often hectic lives. Between television, smartphones, email, and social media, there’s almost always a screen in our faces.

 Even when the fishing is slow, I’ll take sitting by a trout stream over sitting in traffic or sitting in front of the TV any day.

 If you are a fishing enthusiast, you’ll find this post really useful.
-Not only will this allow you to organize your fishing rods, you’ll save money.
+Not only will this allow you to organize your fishing rods, but you’ll also save money.
 If, however, you don’t fish but you know of someone who does, this will make a perfect gift.
 I’m pretty sure they’ll appreciate your thoughtfulness.

 A good quality fishing rod rack will set you back anywhere around US $40 to $60 these days.
 But why spend when you can just make one?
 It’s a fairly easy project and won’t take you more than a day to finish.